 10. Oak Notes: Coffee and Cocoa

-Merlots tend to receive medium-age barrel processing, meaning they age a minimum of eight to twelve months.
-It’s just enough time to introduce richer, deeper sweet notes to the varietal, reminiscent of cocoa beans, espresso powder and even smoke.
+Merlots tend to receive medium-age barrel processing, meaning they age a minimum of eight to 12 months.
+It’s just enough time to introduce more decadent, in-depth sweet notes to the varietal, reminiscent of cocoa beans, espresso powder and even smoke.
+The oak aging further softens the tannins in the merlot.

 Merlot Compared to Cabernet Sauvignon: How to Pick Between and Differentiate the Two

-Cabernet sauvignon and merlot can be confusing given their shared lineage and certain congruent characteristics.
-To complicate matters, both comprise the signature base of Bordeaux Blends, a popular red wine mixture that aims to highlight the best of both these varietals.
+Cabernet sauvignon and merlot can be confusing given their shared lineage and some congruent characteristics.
+To complicate matters, both comprise the signature base of Bordeaux blends, a popular red wine mixture that aims to highlight the best of both these varietals.

 What’s the real difference between merlot and cabernet sauvignon — and how do you know which to pick for a particular meal, event or nightcap?
 Find out once and for all with this merlot/cabernet sauvignon comparison.